artium-team/.github/profile/README.md

 ## 🌈 Get Involved

 Here are some ways you can help, make Artium a better community for teens who love programming:
-- Join one of our hackathons
+- 🧑‍💻 Join one of our hackathons
+- 🔨 Create a whole new project in our workshop